grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 ## Organize requests in groups

 You can also organize tags into [_Groups_](/using-k6/tags-and-groups#groups), functions that apply a `group` tag to all requests within its block.
-Groups are very useful designing tests as a series of transactions.
+Groups are very useful for designing tests as a series of logical transactions or blocks.

 ### Context: a new test for user flows